Build .NET applications Connected to your IBM i

 Extend its capabilities with .NET and NTi.

-Modern web portals
+Modern web interfaces

 Replace your 5250 screens with fast, scalable web interfaces.